bruhathisp/dsa_java/array/LongestConsecutiveSequence.md

 ```

-Certainly!
 Let's go through the code step by step and create a table to keep track of the parameters and function calls.
 The input array is [100, 4, 200, 1, 3, 2], and the expected output is 4.

 | Iteration | i  | nums[i] |  size | Union Operation (nums[i] - 1) | Updated Parent Array | Union Operation (nums[i] + 1) | Updated Parent Array |
 |-----------|----|---------|-----------------------------|-----------------------|------|-----------------------------|-----------------------|